Become confident – and effective – at dealing with the media

 The training will vary depending on your needs and situation – but it can include:

-• understanding the different techniques journalists use – and knowing how to respond to them
+- understanding the different techniques journalists use – and knowing how to respond

-• steering the interview back to your key message (without being obnoxious or sounding like a robot)
+- steering the interview back to your key message without sounding like a robot

-• becoming aware of your body language and tone of voice
+- becoming aware of body language and tone of voice

-The training can also include mock interviews, so you can practice answering questions in a realistic interview environment – and directly receive valuable feedback.
+The training usually includes mock interviews, so participants can practice answering questions in a realistic interview environment – and directly receive valuable feedback.

 Find out more or get a quote